uvarc/rc-website/content/education/rivanna-instructional.md

 ```
 #SBATCH --reservation=your-reservation
 ```
-For Open OnDemand interactive applications, it should be entered as an additional SLURM option.
+For Open OnDemand interactive applications, it should be entered as an additional Slurm option.

 ## Training
 Research Computing staff are available to come to a class session to provide training to the students.
 This can be done in-person, when possible, or virtually through Zoom.